From Realtà Mapei n° 33 - 2022-02-04

 As a bonus, under the newest version of LEED (Version 4.1), our MIs are worth 1.5 products because they are third-party-verified.
 We now offer more than 60 MIs and will continue to grow this program in 2021.

 For project teams working on sustainable buildings, an MI is just one of many green attributes or certifications that our products may have.
 When combined with our other green product certifications – such as EPDs, SCS Indoor Advantage Gold certification for low VOC emissions, recycled content and more – our products can contribute to multiple credits in various green building standards and certification programs.
 To simplify our contributions, MAPEI has created Sustainability Product Reports to clearly show how each product contributes to various green product standards and certification programs.

 For more information about our MIs or Sustainability Product Reports, visit each product page or the Product Information Library on our Website.
-You can also discover our growing list of products by visiting us on the Website for mindful MATERIALS, or by contacting us directly at sustainability_USA@mapei.com (USA) or firstname.lastname@example.org (Canada).
+You can also discover our growing list of products in our mindful MATERIALS library, or by contacting us directly at firstname.lastname@example.org.

 About the author:

 Brittany is the Sustainability Manager for MAPEI Corporation.
 Her background as a sustainable building consultant and background in construction allow her to speak to audiences about both the big picture and technical aspects of a project.
 Brittany is a LEED Accredited Professional (AP) with BD+C and ID+C specialties as well as a WELL AP and Fitwel Ambassador.
 In addition, she is active on many sustainability committees.